Skip to main content

 1. Go to MeetLoyd > Settings > SSO

-2. Enter the values from Step 2:
+2. Enter the IdP Entity ID, SSO URL, and Certificate from Step 2

 3. Click Save and Enable